National Lab Discovery Series: High Performing Solid State Batteries - The Next Generation in Energy Storage

 • Thin solid state electrolytes with enhanced critical current density and stable cycling

-• Battery cells with organic cathodes and solid electrolytes, with a theoretical specific capacity 50% higher than that of nickel manganese cobalt (NMC) cathodes
+• Battery cells with organic cathodes and solid electrolytes, offering a theoretical specific capacity 50% higher than NMC cathodes